magkopian/pic-asm-wattage-meter/README.md

 Now, when you make the circuit each time before you use it, you'll have to set the voltage reference for the differential amplifier.
 By setting the pin 6 of the microcontroller high you'll enter into the INIT mode and you will see a 4 digit number.
 You'll then have to adjust the potentiometers in order this number become almost zero, and I warn you it is not easy, that's why I used 3 potentiometers instead of just 1.
-I also tried to automate this process, but to do that you need a DAC at least 14 bit resolution.
+I also tried to automate this process, but to do that you need a DAC with at least a 14 bit resolution.
 That is because the hall sensor is not very sensitive and for that reason you need a very high gain amplifier, so the voltage reference must be very accurate.
 </p>

 <h3>Hardware:</h3>
 <p>
-The program is written for a 16F876A PIC microcontroller, but with some changes you can use it with most 16F PIC microcontroller, that has at least 3 analog channels, and with almost no change it should be fine on a 16F876, or 16F877A, or 16F877.
+The program is written for a 16F876A PIC microcontroller, but with some changes you can use it with most 16F PIC microcontrollers, that has at least 3 analog channels, and with almost no change it should be fine on a 16F876, or 16F877A, or 16F877.
 You can use any clock you want but you will have problems with the LCD driver unless you modified it, or don't use it at all.
 </p>